cwinfosec/github_autopwn/README.md

 # To-do
 - (maybe) add function to open an issue with author if a bug is found
-- Fix regex to find code-snippets in detected files
+- Fix regex finding code-snippets in detected files so results are not duplicated
-- Explore searchcode.com
+- Explore searchcode.com functionality
 - Build optional auth to search globally/add to rate-limit